edin-dal/structtensor/CodeGenerator/structtensor/README.md

 `MTTKRP_J`  = MTTKRP: Fixed j

 For example: `sbt "run THP_I"` to get the code for THP: Fixed i case.
+Or run `sbt "run THP_I sparse"` to get the code for THP: Fixed j case with sparse data layout for input.
-Then compile the file `[name].cpp` using the flags mentioned in the example.
+Then compile the file `<name>.cpp` using the flags mentioned in the example.
 Run the code by passing the required arguments to the compiled code.

 ### Example